mesosphere-backup/dcos-metrics/plugins/CONTRIBUTING.md

 ```

 #### 2. Define a connection function
 This is for transformating metrics from the DC/OS metrics service `[]producers.MetricsMessage{}` type to your 3rd party provider.
 Your connector func must accept a `[]producers.MetricsMessage{}' type and a urfave/cli `*cli.Context{}` and return an `error`.
-The connector func is ran in a for loop on the interval specified by `plugin.Plugin.PollingInterval`, an example looks like:
+The connector func runs in a for loop on the interval specified by `plugin.Plugin.PollingInterval`, an example looks like:
 ```
 datadogConnector = func(metrics []producers.MetricsMessage, c *cli.Context) error {
 		if len(metrics) == 0 {